 - Completion of all prerequisites AND undergraduate courses prior to beginning the PT program

-- A GPA of a 3.2 or better in these prerequisites is considered competitive.
+- A GPA of 3.2 or better in these prerequisites is required

 DPT Prerequisite Course Descriptions

-6. STATISTICS 3-4 credits.
 A one-semester course in probability and elementary statistics to include: descriptive and inferential statistics such as concepts of distribution, central tendency, variation and consideration of both parametric and non-parametric tests.
 (SHU equivalent: MA 131) For SHU Exercise Science majors: EX 230.
 For SHU Athletic Training majors: MA 131 or AT 251.

-Two semesters of psychology, to include: general or introductory psychology and a second course of the student's choice.
+Two semesters of psychology, to include: general or introductory psychology plus one upper level course of the student's choice.
 (SHU equivalent: PS 101/PS 102)